Oct 8, 2024

 What's the catch ?
 Was Nas dissing The Notorious B.I.G. ?

 Nas was hearing here and there that 2Pac was talking against him.
 It is probably the time - in July-August of 96 where he and Steve Stoute - a kind of Puff Daddy / Suge Knight for the Queens - decided to fire Cormega from the Firm project.
-The time Nas recorded a few songs where he disses 2Pac/Makaveli in the original Firm Intro "Welcome To The Firm" with Noreaga (who already entered the East/West rap war) : "Black Pirellis rolling over this Makaveli", and in "Real Niggas" (cf. DJ Clue Vs. The Firm), before solving their short lived different in late August of 96.
+The time Nas recorded a few songs where he disses 2Pac/Makaveli in the original Firm Intro "Welcome To The Firm" with Noreaga (who already entered the East/West rap war) : "Black Pirellis rolling over this Makaveli", and in "Real Niggas" (cf. DJ Clue Vs. The Firm), before solving their short lived different in early September of 96.

 No comments: